 Squealing noises are often related to issues with the furnace’s belt or motor, which can indicate that the belt is loose, worn out, or needs lubrication.
 It might also be a sign of a problem with the motor bearings, which can lead to more significant issues if not addressed.

-If some areas in your home are not as warm as others, it could be indicative of disrupted airflow in the ventilation system or a malfunctioning furnace—our HVAC professionals will diagnose your system and give you truthful advice about the proper furnace repair needed to fix it Inefficient airflow from a heating system can be caused by:
+If some rooms in your home aren’t as warm as others, it could point to disrupted airflow in the ventilation system or a furnace that isn’t running the way it should.
+Furnaces need consistent airflow to heat a home evenly, so when that airflow gets disrupted, uneven heating is usually the first sign something’s off.
+Our HVAC professionals will diagnose your system and give you honest, straightforward advice about the furnace repair in Bowie needed to fix it.
+Inefficient airflow from a heating system can be caused by:

 Clogged air filters restrict airflow through the ducts and furnace, leading to uneven heating and cold spots in various areas of your home.